 The Airport is also home to Wright “B” Flyer, Inc., a non-profit organization that maintains a hangar museum honoring the accomplishments of the Wright Brothers and operates growing fleet of “lookalike” reproductions, including a historically accurate and beautifully crafted replica of the Wright Brothers’ Model B airplane, which visitors can arrange to fly in!

-For additional information about the Airport, please contact the Dayton-Wright Brothers Airport Manager at:
+For additional information about the Airport, please contact:

 Originally named the “Montgomery County Airport,” the Dayton-Wright Brothers Airport was constructed in the early 1950s by the industrialist, Charles F. Kettering, to support one of the nation’s first corporate flight departments.
 The Airport’s primary role was to serve as a private general aviation airport for southern Montgomery County, Ohio.